sguox002/leetcode/leetcode-all.md

 ->>

 ### union-find

+<<-1202	Smallest String With Swaps    		47.5%	Medium
+given a string and a list of index pairs.
+You can swap the character pair by the index pair any number of times. return the smallest string.
+- union-find: characters in one set can be sorted.
+->>

 <<-1319	Number of Operations to Make Network Connected    		54.6%	Medium
 union find the disjoint set and connect these disjoint set.
 ->>